callryan/AWS-Connect-LIfe-Coach-/README.md

 # Project Milestones
 * Milestone 1 - Core build and Basic Demo
-* Milestone 2 - Integration with Fitbit APIs, WinReality and Diamond Kinetics metrics(Data Analytics and Machine Learning)
+* Milestone 2 - Integration with Calendar APIS, Fitbit APIs, WinReality and Diamond Kinetics metrics(Data Analytics and Machine Learning)
 * Milestone 3 - Creation of and integration with mobile app powered by Elite Funtional Performance
 * Milestone 4 - Integration to nutrition, welness services, and blode panels for (CBC), CMP-14, Aldolase, Testerone Free with Total Testosterone, (CRP,hs) metrics.